awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

 1. Select the **Usage operation value** for the license type that you are converting to\.

-1. Verify your conversion task configuration\.
+1. Verify your license type conversion configuration\.
 When you are satisfied with the configuration, choose **Start conversion**\.

-1. View the status of your license conversion tasks from the **License type conversion task** panel\.
+1. View the status of your license type conversion from the **license type conversion** panel\.
 The **Conversion status** column displays the status of the conversion as `In progress`, `Completed`, or `Failed`\.

 **Important**
 If you convert Windows Server from license included to BYOL, you must activate Windows according to your Microsoft license agreement\.
 See [Convert Windows Server from license included to BYOL](#convert-to-byol) for more information\.

 ## Convert a license type using the AWS CLI<a name="conversion-cli"></a>

-To start a license type conversion task in the AWS CLI:
+To start a license type conversion in the AWS CLI:

 **Determine the license type of your instance**